Local Public Health Practice Opportunities

 Q: What happens after I submit the online application?

 A: After submitting the online application and a resume/ CV, we will review them and refer candidates to a maximum of 3 sites for interview.
-You will then be responsible for contacting the prospective preceptor(s) for an in-person or phone interview during the weeks of Sept 26th - Oct 12th.
+You will then be responsible for contacting the prospective preceptor(s) for a phone or video conferencing interview during the weeks of September 28 - October 13.
 During this process, both students and preceptors will send us feedback on their preferences.
 There will be a second round of application review, taking into account feedback from the interview process in order to make a final match.
 Pending student demand, there could be a second round of internship placements/ interviews, but all final placements will be made in time for you to register for the courses during add/ drop period for 2nd term.

 Q: I still have questions about the Baltimore Community Practicum course, who do I contact?